acieroid/newsome/README.md

 You now have a complete FreeBSD installation.
 You can use it as-is, or continue this guide to get an awesome service management infrastructure.

-Get the `postinst.sh` script and launch it.
-It will install fetch the necessary scripts and do the post-installation steps needed to get awesom's service management infrastructure running.
+Get the `postinst.sh` script (as well as your modified version of the `parameters.sh`` script) and launch it.
+It will fetch the necessary scripts and do the post-installation steps needed to get awesom's service management infrastructure running.

+    $ scp postinst.sh parameters.sh root@ip:
+    $ ssh root@ip # root password is the password you gave during installation
     # sh postinst.sh

 Service Management